Cacti/documentation/General-Installing-Instructions.md

 Configure the Webserver (Apache)
 --------------------------------

 Most Linux/UNIX OS' automatically configure the Web Server to allow PHP content.
-So, there should be no need to provide additional configuration.
+So there should be no need to provide additional configuration.
 However, the following section is included below for reference in the case that you are running a UNIX version that does not properly configure the Webserver properly.
 The documentation below is written specifically for RHEL and variants.
 So, the instructions may vary.

-Please find the file `/etc/httpd/conf/httpd.conf` or equivalent and make the following changes to it:
+Find the file `/etc/httpd/conf/httpd.conf` or its equivalent and make the following changes to it:

     # Load config files from the config directory "/etc/httpd/conf.d".
     Include conf.d/*.conf

-Now, please locate the PHP configuration file at `/etc/httpd/conf.d/php.conf`
+Now, locate the PHP configuration file at `/etc/httpd/conf.d/php.conf`

     # PHP is an HTML-embedded scripting language which attempts to make it
     # easy for developers to write dynamically generated webpages.